 Demonstrations of applications, systems and tools with potential or realised impact in particular domains are therefore highly encouraged.

 Authors are kindly invited to submit their poster/ demo proposals as per the schedule below,

 Authors are required to submit a poster paper.
-Poster papers should be a maximum of four pages, clearly describing the research questions addressed and their contribution to the research community.
+Poster papers should be minimum six pages, clearly describing the research questions addressed and their contribution to the research community.
 Poster Papers will also be published in the conference proceedings.

 The format for the poster paper should be as follows:

 Draft posters will be requested after the acceptance of poster paper.
 All submissions should be anonymised and will be reviewed by an international panel of experts.